 It may sound a little odd, but to sell insurance you have to have insurance.
 The least you will need is a Business Owner Policy and Errors and Omissions insurance.

-Many companies may group their agents together and offer a bulk plan that keeps them legal and good to go.
-This is a great option for independent agents as it ensures they are covered.
+Many companies may group their agents together and offer a group plan that provides the necessary coverage.
+This is a great option for independent agents as it ensures they are covered and provides more competitive pricing.

 If you grow and continue to build your business, you may need additional policies so be sure to review state guidelines.